arnezt/binancephpsdk/README.md

-Many thanks to https://github.com/hammadtq/binance-php-sdk has provided this source.
+Many thanks to https://github.com/hammadtq/binance-php-sdk has provided the original source code.